How to Become a Telehealth Nurse

 Step Three: Consider Writing the SAT or ACT

-While more schools are opting for test-optional application cycles, there are still several nursing schools that require students to write the SAT or ACT to be considered for admission.
+While more schools are opting for test-optional application cycles, several nursing schools still require students to take the SAT or ACT to be considered for admission.

-Either test will suffice, but it’s imperative you create a good study plan that can help you reach your target score.
+Either test will suffice, but it’s imperative that you create a good study plan to help you reach your target score.

 Step Four: Choose the Right Degree